- Identification and Creation

 - Credit Line

-- Harvard Art Museums/Arthur M. Sackler Museum, Acquired with a fund established by Ernest B. and Helen Pratt Dane for the purchase of Asian art and through the Richard Norton Memorial Fund
+- Harvard Art Museums/Arthur M. Sackler Museum, Ernest B. and Helen Pratt Dane Fund for Asian Art and through the Richard Norton Memorial Fund

 - Accession Year